icecream17/atom-update-backlog/README.md

 # atom-update-backlog

+**Edit: This repo is also about atom-community and pulsar**

 A bunch of updates that atom needs

 If you want to add stuff please add an issue.

-If you're an atom contributor i'll give access if you ask.
+If you're an atom contributor I'll give access if you ask.

 ## List of backlogs